abelborges/koral/README.md

 # koral

+⚠️ This is an exercise at the moment, use at your own discretion.

-Minimalistic ORM for R. Easily declare entities, as well as their fields and constraints, and get back the whole machinery for database interactions.
+Postgres data mapping helpers for R. Easily declare entities, as well as their fields and constraints, and get back the whole machinery for database interactions.
 As of now, it's focused on the